 If you're determined to make your BFF's bachelorette party as memorable and distinctive as possible, you'll want to think up some seriously unique bachelorette party ideas to celebrate her last fling before the ring.
 Lucky for you, we've got you covered!

-While it’s tradition for the maid of honor and the bridesmaids to plan everything from start to finish, the bride herself may prefer to get involved.
+While it’s tradition for the maid of honor and the bridesmaids to plan everything from start to finish (just check out our ultra-detailed maid of honor duties and bridesmaid duties checklists), the bride herself may prefer to get involved.
 Our insider tip?
-Welcome and include the bride in the planning; she may have things she specifically does or does not want to do.
+Welcome and include the bride in the planning; she may have things she specifically does or does not want to do on her bachelorette party.

 So once you find out how much time you all have together (a night, a full day, an entire weekend) and exactly when all the bridesmaids, family members and other bachelorette attendees are free, choose exactly how to celebrate with this list of unique bachelorette party ideas.
 From brewery tours to cooking classes to a full-blown wellness retreat, these ideas all put a different spin on the traditional bachelorette party.

 Here are our all-time favorite unique bachelorette party ideas.

 Have you and your pals been daydreaming of doing something wild and crazy, like bungee jumping, whitewater rafting or taking a flying trapeze class?
 What better time to finally do it than when you’ll all be together on a bachelorette party!
 Make sure you start planning early for this one — you’ll need to book the activity and maybe even take lessons first (like if you’re going scuba diving).
 Here are a few more unique bachelorette party ideas for real thrill-seekers: hang gliding, rock climbing, parasailing, skydiving and zip lining.

 Play in an Amusement Park